gromacs/gromacs/docs/release-notes/2019/major/portability.rst

 We now require at least OpenCL version 1.2 both for API and kernels.
 All currently targeted vendors' libraries do support it, so this is not a restriction in any way.

+Preliminary support for ARM Performance Libraries
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The ARM Performance Libraries can now be used for FFT transforms through the FFTW compatiblity layer.
+This can provide performance benefits over using a vanilla FFTW3 on recent ARMv8 architectures.